mjabubakar22/Monewmetrics/_pages/about.md

 But also publish financial analysis, research, and valuation on equities/publicly traded companies through seeking alpha

-I am a self-taught and aspiring finance practitioner with a huge passion for finance specifically the capital markets and how one can use/leverage data, Statistics & Probability, intuition, and other relevant skills and tools inorder to succeed in the industry
+I am a self-taught and aspiring finance practitioner with a huge passion for finance specifically the capital markets and how i can use/leverage data, Statistics & Probability, intuition, and other relevant skills and tools inorder to succeed in the industry

-DISCLAIMER!
+### DISCLAIMER!
 Before proceeding, please make sure that you note the following important information:

 NOT FINANCIAL ADVICE!